+For any application where the GNP determines that the applied-for gTLD string is a geographical name (as described in this module), the GNP will confirm that the applicant has provided the required documentation from all relevant governments or public authorities, and that the communication from the government or public authority is legitimate and contains the required content.
 In cases where an applicant has not provided the required documentation, the applicant will be contacted and notified of the requirement, and given a limited time frame to provide the documentation.
 If the applicant is able to provide the documentation before the close of the Initial Evaluation period, and the documentation is found to meet the requirements, the applicant will pass the geographical names review.
-If not, the applicant will have additional time to obtain the required documentation; however, if the applicant has not produced the required documentation by the required date (at least 90 days from the date of notice), the application will be considered incomplete and will be ineligible for further review.
+If not, the applicant will have additional time to obtain the required documentation; however, if the applicant has not produced the required documentation by the required date, the application will be considered incomplete and will be ineligible for further review.
 The applicant may reapply in subsequent application rounds, if desired, subject to the fees and requirements of the specific application rounds.